koflera/ConvSparsityNNs/README.md

 https://arxiv.org/abs/2206.04447

-The repository contains an implementation of both iterative network which uses convolutional sparsifying transforms.
+The repository contains an implementation of both iterative networks which use convolutional sparsifying transforms.
+NN-CAOL uses the "anyalysis" concept of sparsity, i.e. z=Hx is sparse, where x is an image and H is the convolutional sparsifying transform, while NN-CDL uses the synthesis approach, i.e. x = Ds, where the image x is generated from a set of convolutional filters D and a set of sparse codes s.

 The networks can be used to learn the filters by end-to-end training.

 ## Generating the data-acquisition model